 - Most recent U.S. tax return for the business (These must be copies of the signed and dated forms actually submitted to the IRS)

 - Evidence of payment of the MRV application fee (payable on the Visa Information Service website)

 - Applicant’s Curriculum Vitae

 - Letter on company letterhead explaining the reasons why the employee must be in the U.S. and a description of his/her responsibilities

 - Photocopy of the bio page of the employee’s passport

-Visa application for dependents: for each family member:
+Visa application for the dependents: